Secrets to an Amazing Kitchen Design: Part Two

 Why hire a professional?
 Creating a beautiful and functional kitchen requires knowledge of many specialized trades: architecture, construction, plumbing, safety and environmental regulations, interior design, product knowledge and more.
 Professional kitchen designers are trained in the aforementioned areas and working with one not only ensures your visone will ensure your kitchen is not only stylish but ALSO operational, safe and functional.

 How much will their services cost?
 The National Kitchen and Bath Association estimates that a professional designer's fees average about 4% of the project budget.
 That seems like a small price to pay to avoid costly design errors during the kitchen planning process.
 And because they are kitchen planning experts, they will help you source budget-appropriate products and cabinet manufacturers to achieve your vision.
-(Good news if you have found the kitchen of your dreams in Celine Dion's new Palm Beach mansion).

 How do you find and identify a qualified candidate?
 References are always a great place to start.
 Begin with your trusted friends and neighbors.
 Don't be shy if you've been in someone's home whose kitchen you admire.
 If they used a designer, they'll be flattered you asked and happy to share the information.
 You can also ask reputable builders and vendors who work in the industry.
 If the designer is associated with an established kitchen company that will be here fifteen years from now, all the better.